UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 And also need to Port those listings over because it doesn't matter if we have a better experience looking at them.
 Ultimately what they're going to do is they're going to use all of the tools that we custom-built.
 There are no listings; they're going to make the trades on OpenSea.
 So we're just driving value to OpenSea.

+**Bucket Approach**

-So number one is making sure that we get listings ported over.
-Number two is making sure that we communicate with industry players and partners that this finders fee exists because OpenSea doesn't give one, and Zora can change it.
-So we have a competitive reason that they should want to integrate with us.
-The 3rd bucket is custom experiences for top projects, and I had a 4th one, but I'm 05:00 P.m., so I just want to communicate with everyone that I don't control this.
-We are going to have to vote on things, on how all this gets rolled out, but that's my vote in a well-thought-out way that we can, oh, sorry.
-The fourth thing was the auctions for Longdale.
-If we're attracting more talented artists to our platform because they can keep more of what they created, we're going to get better artists like people don't like to pay a fee if they don't have to.
+1. Making sure that we get listings ported over.

+2. Making sure that we communicate with industry players & partners that this finders fee exists.
+   - OpenSea doesn't give one, and Zora can change it.
+   - So we have a competitive reason that they should want to integrate with us.

+3. Custom experiences for top projects.
+   - I want to communicate with everyone that I don't control this.
+   - We are going to have to vote on things, on how all this gets rolled out, but that's my vote in a well-thought-out way that we can.

+4. The fourth is the auctions for long-tail.
+   - If we're attracting more talented artists to our platform because they can keep more of what they created, we're going to get better artists— people don't like to pay a fee if they don't have to.

 So if we can execute on those four things, the Universe will put a dent into OpenSeas Monopoly.
 That is much more sustainable than if we launched some Ponzinomics bullshit.
 If I wanted to build a Ponzi scheme, I could build one, but that's not what we set out here to do.
 So I think that our go-to-market summer short term.
 Summer long term.
 I do not think it will be hard to incentivize the top 200 projects.
 Ryan can correct me if I'm wrong, but it seems pretty easy.
 I think that we can incentivize the listings, and then that just comes down to other people telling many projects that they can do this and me.
 The top 20 experience again, can't do that out of the gate.
 And then the auctions are just a long tail thing.
 Something that launches on our platform will become a top 200 project and replace the other ones, and that's good.
 Hopefully, all the top 200 projects were launched on our platform via auctions.
 I mean, unrealistic.
 But if that happens, OpenSea no longer has any motion against us.